Claudio Alcorso: Wine industry

 Following his departure from Sheridan, Alcorso turned his attention entirely to winemaking.
-The Moorilla vineyard at Berriedale, north of Hobart, was planted in 1958, and by 1973 it had developed into the Moorilla Estate, one of Tasmania’s first modern vineyards.
+The Moorilla vineyard at Berriedale, north of Hobart, was planted in 1958, and by 1973 it had developed into the Moorilla Estate, one of Tasmania's first modern vineyards.
 His pioneering efforts helped lay the foundation for Tasmania's wine industry, which has since become world-renowned for its cool-climate wines.

 Alcorso led Moorilla Estate for more than thirty years, expanding its operations in 1993 with the acquisition of the St Matthias Vineyard near Launceston.
 However, the winery soon faced financial difficulties.
-In 1995, the business was purchased by David Walsh, an Australian entrepreneur, gambler, and art collector, who later transformed the Berriedale location into what would become MONA (the Museum of Old and New Art).
+In 1995, the business was purchased by David Walsh, an Australian entrepreneur, gambler, and art collector, who later transformed the Berriedale location into what would become the Museum of Old & New Art).

 Arts, advocacy, and legacy

-Claudio Alcorso was actively involved in Australia’s cultural and social landscape.
+Alcorso was actively involved in Australia's cultural and social landscape.
 He served as chairman of the Australian Opera and contributed to public art initiatives and cultural events.
 He also played a role in the development of the Tasmanian Centre for the Arts at Sullivans Cove, and a social space at The Hedberg, a University of Tasmania performing arts campus, is named in his honour.

 Beyond the arts, Alcorso was an advocate for workers' rights and environmental conservation.
 He was a vocal opponent of the Franklin Dam project in Tasmania during the 1980s and promoted sustainable industry practices.

-Alcorso died in 2000.
-His contributions to Australia’s textile industry, wine industry, and the arts remain significant, particularly his advocacy for social justice and cultural development.
+He was appointed a Member of the Order of Australia in the 1984 Queen's Birthday Honours for his "services to the arts, education and to ethnic welfare".

+Alcorso died in Hobart on 28 August 2000.